o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 : These are discards due to internal device issues, including: parity errors in device memory or other internal hardware errors.
 Any errored discards not explicitly assigned to other classes are also accounted for here.

 discards/no-buffer/:
 :  These are discards due to buffer exhaustion, i.e. congestion related discards.
-These can be tail-drop discards or due to an active queue management algorithm, such as RED {{RED93}} or CODEL {{?RFC8289}}.
+These can be tail-drop discards or due to an active queue management algorithm, such as RED {{?RED93}} or CoDel {{?RFC8289}}.

 An example of possible signal-to-mitigation action mapping is provided in {{mapping}}.